 Completed March 2013

 Although the final aesthetic result bears no resemblance to the building’s previous use, the design intent was to be respectful of the structure’s robust warehouse appearance.

 Inside, clean lines in the staircase echo the geometry of the new Crittall-style windows, for example.

 Exposed brick combined with Tadelakt wall finish (a polished concrete effect) and light-refracting white surfaces add to this modern but respectful aesthetic.
 The new entrance features a timber sleeper boundary wall and integrated external lighting.

-Through careful reinstatement of key details – including the restoration of the bull nose brick window sills and windows – the finished design retains the building’s original essence, while now serving as twin luxury homes, sympathetic to its urban surroundings.
+Through careful reinstatement of key details – including the restoration of the bull nose brick window sills and windows – the finished design retains the original essence of Coborn House, while now serving as twin luxury homes, sympathetic to its urban surroundings.

 Featuring light as space

 Therefore, the exposed rafters were a pleasure to reveal, so we wanted a very light colour scheme for the walls and flooring, allowing them to be a feature of the space."

 Melanie Clear, Founder

 - Contemporary details, such as shadow gaps, were used throughout the design

 - Appointed on interiors/lighting design

 - Exposed roof trusses highlighted through the use of purposeful accent lighting

 - Industrial-style windows and doors ensure the history of the building is remembered

 Featured in a RIBA book on outstanding architecture, Design.
 The Key To A Better Place.

 We stripped the building back to its bare structure, added insulation and introduced new services such as underfloor heating.
 We also cleaned and re-pointed the brickwork, and installed new windows (including the insertion of the glass box drawing light from the hidden roof terrace above).
 Plus, we added interior specification finishes to the floors and walls, including the feature staircase that leads to the new roof terrace, as well as polished plaster in the bedroom to enlighten the access pathway.

 Ranked in Homify’s Top Ten of Britain’s most beautiful homes.

 The selection of interior finishes ensured that this once unloved building was transformed into a unique, modern and sought-after pair of dwellings.